 Let's take a comprehensive look into Maya's journey, business, and strategic ambition.

-Launched in 2015, the Maya app builds on the popularity of the "Maya Apa ki Bolen" column and was designed keeping the importance of a simple user-interface and functionality in mind, but its key objective remained to provide the information the users needed.
+The Launching of Maya App: Launched in 2015, the Maya app builds on the popularity of the "Maya Apa ki Bolen" column and was designed keeping the importance of a simple user interface and functionality in mind, but its key objective remained to provide the information the users needed.

-Maya is an interesting venture in a sense that it has a compelling value proposition along with a realistic chance to change the way of life of Bangladeshi women for good.
-We spoke to Ivy Huq Russell about her initiative Maya, what it takes to become an entrepreneur, the state of women entrepreneurship in Bangladesh, and about what it takes to become successful.
+An Interview With Ivy Huq Russell, Founder of Maya: Maya is an interesting venture in the sense that it has a compelling value proposition along with a realistic chance to change the way of life of Bangladeshi women for good.
+We spoke to Ivy Huq Russell about her initiative Maya, what it takes to become an entrepreneur, the state of women entrepreneurship in Bangladesh, and what it takes to become successful.

 During the early days of Maya, I was the only person doing everything with help from a couple of doctors who helped out voluntarily and I am super grateful to them.
 It took us almost 48 hours to answer any question in an appropriate manner.
 Then it became 24 hours and then 12 hours and for the last couple of years, it became 3 hours and now premium users are getting it in 10 minutes.
 We just launched our premium service, Maya Apa Plus, in partnership with Robi, the selling point is ‘get your answer in 10 minutes.